Saturday, October 25, 2008

 Moses Crossing the Red Sea Game- A fun and simple board game for younger children reviewing the story of Moses from his birth to parting the Red Sea.
 (Super Bible Game Book by Linda Standke, page 60 & 61 for game board and page 55 for directions).

-Cards for Memory, Go Fish and Sequencing.
+Plagues Cards- Cards for Memory, Go Fish and Sequencing.
 Print out 2 copies, cut out, laminate or cover with clear contact paper to make them last.
-(All graphics/images/clipart etc. used on this game are not my own and are from various internet sources.)

 Introduce snack: What was the second plague?
 Thousands of frogs swarmed out of the river and into all the Egyptian homes.